Nom-nom-hub/next-lite-main/README.md

 npm run dev
 ```

-Visit http://localhost:3000 to see your app in action!
+Visit [http://localhost:3000](http://localhost:3000) to see your app in action.

+## Learn Next-Lite

+To learn more about Next-Lite, take a look at the following resources:

+- [Next-Lite Documentation](https://github.com/teckcode/next-lite/tree/main/docs) - learn about Next-Lite features and API.
+- [Learn Next-Lite](https://github.com/teckcode/next-lite/tree/main/examples) - an interactive Next-Lite tutorial.

+You can check out [the Next-Lite GitHub repository](https://github.com/teckcode/next-lite) - your feedback and contributions are welcome!

+## Deploy on Vercel

+The easiest way to deploy your Next-Lite app is to use the [Vercel Platform](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-lite) from the creators of Next.js.

+Check out our [Next-Lite deployment documentation](https://github.com/teckcode/next-lite/tree/main/docs/deployment.md) for more details.

-## Project Structure 📂
+## Project Structure

 ```
 my-app/